ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This is OK as long as we ultimately end up with a positive value being passed to `operator[]`.
 This works with unsigned integers as long as the computation only involves operations that work as intended under modular arithmetic, e.g. additions, subtractions and multiplications [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java).
 Not division and reminder.
+Also, for unsigned it is required that all variables have the same bit-width, since the usual arithmetic conversions don't do sign-extension for unsigned integers [(73)](https://news.ycombinator.com/item?id=2364065).
 The modular arithmetic ensures that the correct number of steps is taken in both directions regardless of any wrapping at either side.
 It may make debugging more difficult since printing values won't show the "semantically correct" value but instead the wrapped value.
 However, if we do divides on a supposedly negative, but actually very large, values then we will get an incorrect result.